Advanced Amazon PPC Strategies: Advanced Rules Configurations

 Advanced Strategy: ACoS Stratification

 Most account managers have to deal with the conflicting goals inherent in Amazon PPC: visibility and efficiency.
 Often, optimizing for one leads to the deterioration of the other.
-For many accounts, different search terms can be categorised as efficiency terms or visibility terms and it can be helpful to manage these terms in separate campaigns.
+For many accounts, different search terms can be categorized as efficiency terms or visibility terms and it can be helpful to manage these terms in separate campaigns.
 Prestozon’s advanced options will allow you to create rules to effectively separate these terms by using a modified cascade structure:

 No ACoS, Traditional Promotion: